redbrick/docs-old/docs/services/irc.md

 #### Important Configuration

 _oper_ is a list of admin users on the irc server.
-Their OPER password will need to be manually hashes with hmac-sha256 and placed in a secret on the server to be read in and placed in a secret on the server to be read in.
+Their `OPER` password will need to be manually hashed with `hmac-sha256`, and placed in a secret on the server to be read in by inspircd

 _ldapwhitelist_ is a list of cidr addresses that do no require authentication.
 The list consists of Redbrick public and private addresses as well as `oldsoc`